kyuzan22/Take-Home-Test-Arka/README.md

 2. Open file Python_Technical_Test.py in vs code

-3. Or Use the cd command to navigate to the directory where Python_Technical_Test.py file is located.
-For example:
+3. Or Use the cd command to navigate to the directory where Python_Technical_Test.py file is located:
    ```
-   cd d:/Project/Arka/Python
+   cd Python
    ```

 4. Run the unit tests: